DAGWorks-Inc/hamilton/examples/LLM_Workflows/knowledge_retrieval/README.md

 the way there translating it into Hamilton code.
 The remaining 20% is left as an exercise for the reader.

 # Running the example
-You just need to install the dependenceis and run state.py:
+You just need to install the dependencies:
 > pip install -r requirements.txt

+and run state.py:

 > python state.py

 The bottom of state.py has the conversation that is taking place - so modify that to change the conversation.